void

 The Good Soldier Švejk in Captivity

-In Dobrý voják Švejk v zajetí the street is also mentioned and the theme is the same as in the novel: Švejk is pushed to the draft commission in a wheel-chair.
-Here it is however his servant Bohuslav and not Mrs. Müllerová who does the heavy task.[1]
+In Dobrý voják Švejk v zajetí the street is also mentioned and the theme is the same as in the novel: Švejk is pushed to the draft commission in a wheelchair.
+However, here it is his servant Bohuslav and not Mrs. Müllerová who undertakes the heavy task.[1]

 Na rohu Krakovské ulice dav zmlátil tři buršáky a průvod za zpěvu "Nemelem, nemelem" dostal se až k Vodičkově ulici, kde dobrý voják Švejk vztyčuje se bolestí ve vozíku a rozmachuje kolem berlemi, zvolal: "Ještě jednou na Bělehrad, na Bělehrad!"
 A vtom již do toho vrazila policie pěší i jízdní.